-Coming Soon: Remind Me Again Facilitator Guide.
-41 weeks of content based on all of the poems in Remind Me Again.
-This content is written by Rev. Jia Starr Brown.
+Comes with Remind Me Again Facilitator Guide: 41 weeks of content based on all of the poems in Remind Me Again; written by Rev. Jia Starr Brown.
 This content will help you have meaningful discussions about Joe’s poetry as well as help guide you to connect to your own community.
 This content is endlessly flexible and can be used as a 10-minute addition to a lesson or 41 weeks of hour-long sessions.

 By BuildFaith Editors on Apr 19, 2023

 To help Christian communities amplify Asian American, Native Hawaiian, and Pacific Islander voices in American and church history, Building Faith shares a list of resources, including new and recent books, reading lists, podcasts, documentaries, virtual exhibits, and church resources.

 Image: A Sisterhood Is Sacred.
 Left to Right: April Chavez (Kewa), Talavai Denipah-Cook (Ohkay Owingeh/ Hopi), Jazmin Arquero (Cochiti/Zuni), Dina DeVore (Jemez/Kewa/Laguna), Alexis Wade (Laguna), Marquel Musgrave (Nanbe' Owingeh), and Kim Smith (Diné).
 Photo by Cara Romero

 The MN Annual Conference UMC's Rev. Dana Neuhauser offers this list of Books That Can Build Empathy for BIPOC Communities.